 With those steps in hand, you’re set to have a great exploratory interview, ripe with learning.
 You can also check out my post on effective meeting facilitation for more ideas on how to make the interview go well!

-Leave me a comment below and let me know what your best tips are for conducting a fruitful networking chat.
+Leave me a comment and let me know what your best tips are for conducting a fruitful networking chat.
 Happy interviewing!